 Personally, I always find a good swim does wonders, since it gently metabolizes the chemical waste products while not putting any pressure on small muscular injuries.

-Lactic acid is the usual culprit for muscular soreness, since it is a metabolic waste product which remains trapped in muscles when they are used excessively.
+Lactic acid is the usual culprit for physically-induced muscular soreness, since it is a metabolic waste product which remains trapped in muscles when they are used excessively.

 Bed rest is not good for overuse conditions, but instead, gentle movement and normal activity are recommended, since this motion will help facilitate metabolism of the irritating chemicals.